Conventional wisdom holds that you should never lend more than you can afford to lose. Believe it.

 Again, you shouldn’t lend money you aren’t willing to lose.
 Promissory paperwork notwithstanding, are you really prepared to take a sibling or a friend to court?

-Do you ever loan money to friends or family?
-If you’ve got tips on how to keep it real, tell us in the comments below or on our Facebook page.
+Do you ever lend money to friends or family?
+Share your experiences in comments below or on our Facebook page.